 Student support begins within the classroom itself, led by teachers and mentors.
 Our aim is to ensure that we are able to meet the diverse needs of our student population by tailoring our teaching around individual student needs.

-The Student Support Team recognises 3 different areas of support needs:
+The AICS recognises 3 different areas of support needs:

 2. Social Emotional